Typhoon Damrey (2005): Meteorological history

 Due to its proximity to the Philippines, PAGASA assigned it the name Labuyo and began issuing advisories to the east of the islands on September 19.
 The Japan Meteorological Agency gave warnings on the same day.
 On September 20, the storm was classified as a tropical depression 17W by the Joint Typhoon Warning Center (JTWC).
-On September 21, the JTWC upgraded it to a tropical storm and assigned it the name Damrey (Khmer: ដំរី; lit.: elephant).
+On September 21, the JTWC upgraded it to a tropical storm and assigned it the name Damrey.
+(Note: The name Damrey (Khmer: ដំរី, [ɗɑm.ˈrəj]) was contributed by Cambodia and means elephant in Khmer.)
 Damrey strengthened into a typhoon on September 24.

 Damrey made landfall at Wanning, China's Hainan, at 20:00 UTC on September 25 (04:00 on September 26, local time).
 It had maximum sustained winds up to 180 km/h.
 This made Damrey the strongest typhoon to strike Hainan since Typhoon Marge in September 1973.
 At least 16 people are believed to have died in China, and the entire province of Hainan suffered power outages.
 Damrey went on to impact Vietnam before losing tropical characteristics.
 The JTWC ceased advisories on September 27, with the final one taking place at 09:00 UTC, once the system was 90 nmi south-southwest of Hanoi, Vietnam.